kiwicopple/paul.copplest.one/docs/blog/why-nations-succeed.md

 Less than *80 years later*, Germany is a global economic power.
 It's the largest economy in the European Union with 24% of the total EU GDP.
 Sometimes called The German Economic Miracle (Wirtschaftswunder), most of this German economic turnaround had taken effect by 1989, when the Berlin Wall fell and Germany was once again reunited.

 And they didn't just win in terms of economic power.
 They are the de-facto leader of the EU, and a nation looked upon for guidance and support by other nations.
 Think about that acheivement for a second.
-The aggressors of the largest war in modern history, somehow overcame their reputational damage to become an internationally respected country, an acheivement which appears as deserved as it is astounding.
-The Germany of today is a different country from the Germany of the 1940s.
+The aggressors of the largest war in modern history, somehow overcame their reputational damage to become an internationally respected country.

 ### France